horseless-labs/industry_chess/log.md

 - Attempt auto-calibration on other surfaces and lighting conditions.
 - Try different tape or bright corner markers on the board.
 - Adjust thresholds in the code itself.

+# 2025-10-26
+## 2133
+Added the pipeline for actually training.
+We have some preliminary data based on a 52-second video of just setting up the board.
+The next step will be collecting data in earnest.